ykoutelidakis/CV/_sources/Climate.md

 ![](IMG/SDA.jpeg)
 <div>
     <p>Sectoral intensity is expected to compress or converge with economy in the long-term.
-Intensity pathway is calculated based on share of sector on GVA and base year intensity.</p>
-<p>Focus is on Scope 1 and Scope 2 emissions where data is available.
+Intensity pathway is calculated based on share of sector on GVA and base year intensity.Focus is on Scope 1 and Scope 2 emissions where data is available.
 Minimize the error between aggregated pathway emissions intensity (estimated) and whole economy (provided).</p>
 </div>

 ## Input/Output Tables